-As of June 30, 2022, the Company had \$621,578 in its operating bank accounts, \$292,236,831 in investments held in the Trust Account to be used for a Business Combination or to repurchase or redeem its Public Shares in connection therewith and working capital of \$715,923.
-As of June 30, 2022, \$423,432 of the amount on deposit in the Trust Account represented interest income.
+As of June 30, 2023, the Company had \$1,267,928 in its operating bank accounts, \$69,886,159 in investments held in the Trust Account to be used for a Business Combination or to repurchase or redeem its Public Shares in connection therewith and working capital deficit of \$3,567,923.
+As of June 30, 2023, \$2,584,524 of the amount on deposit in the Trust Account represented interest income.

-Our liquidity needs up to June 30, 2022 had been satisfied through a payment from our sponsor of \$25,000 for the Founder Shares to cover certain offering costs, the loan under an unsecured promissory note from the Sponsor of \$144,746 and the net proceeds from the consummation of the Initial Public Offering held outside of the trust account.
-As of June 30, 2022, there were no amounts outstanding under any Working Capital Loans.
+Our liquidity needs up to June 30, 2023 had been satisfied through a payment from our sponsor of \$25,000 for the Founder Shares to cover certain offering costs, the loan under an unsecured promissory note from the Sponsor of \$144,746 and the net proceeds from the consummation of the Initial Public Offering held outside of the trust account.
+As of June 30, 2023, the Company had \$99,975 outstanding under a Working Capital Loans.
+As of December 31, 2022, the Company had no balance outstanding under a Working Capital Loan.

 Until the consummation of a Business Combination, the Company will use the funds not held in the Trust Account for identifying and evaluating prospective acquisition candidates, performing due diligence on prospective target businesses, paying for travel expenditures, selecting the target business to acquire, and structuring, negotiating and consummating the Business Combination.
 The Company expects it will need to raise additional capital through loans or additional investments from its Sponsor, stockholders, officers, directors, or third parties.
 The Company's officers, directors and the Sponsor may, but are not obligated to, loan the Company funds, from time to time or at any time, in whatever amount they deem reasonable in their sole discretion, to meet the Company's working capital needs.
 Accordingly, the Company may not be able to obtain additional financing.
 If the Company is unable to raise additional capital, it may be required to take additional measures to conserve liquidity, which could include, but not necessarily be limited to, curtailing operations, suspending the pursuit of a potential transaction, and reducing overhead expenses.
 The Company cannot provide any assurance that new financing will be available to it on commercially acceptable terms, if at all.
-These conditions raise substantial doubt about the Company's ability to continue as a going concern.
-These financial statements do not include any adjustments relating to the recovery of the recorded assets or the classification of the liabilities that might be necessary should the Company be unable to continue as a going concern.